Samford Valley

 PROFILE FAQ

-Samford Valley has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally
+Samford Valley has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 18 projects likely affecting the region.
-Notable initiatives include Ferny Grove Central - Mixed Use Development, Ferny Hills Precinct Planning Project, Ferny Grove Station Car Park Upgrade, and Ferny Grove to Samford Road Cycleway (Stage 2).
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that could affect this region.
+Notable ones include Ferny Grove Central - Mixed Use Development, Ferny Hills Precinct Planning Project, Ferny Grove Station Car Park Upgrade, and Ferny Grove to Samford Road Cycleway (Stage 2).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.